H4ckB4s3/dsearch-android-app/README.md

 ## Contact

-For questions or feedback, please open an issue on GitHub or contact the project maintainer at [your.email@example.com](mailto:your.email@example.com).
+For questions or feedback, please open an issue on GitHub.
 ---

 Enjoy using **Dsearch**!